pmellingimenes/react-arrow-navigation/README.md

 - `selected`: whether this index is currently selected
 - `active`: whether this `ArrowNavigation` component is currently focused

-This gives you the flexibility to implement several different forms of navigation state.
+This gives you flexibilty when implementing navigable components.
 For example:
 - A button group: you might want the button to stay in a selected state even when the button group is not focused
 - A drop down menu: the menu items would only need to be in a selected state when the dropdown is focused/open